alineacms/alinea/readme.md

 [See the full api →](https://alinea.sh/docs/content/pages)

-It's available during static site generation or for server side querying.
+Content is available during static site generation and when server side querying.
-Content is bundled with your code and instantly available without any network latency.
+Content is bundled with your code and can be queried with zero network overhead.

 [How alinea bundles content →](https://alinea.sh/docs/content/introduction)